How to Use INA219 Current Sensor for Real-Time Power Monitoring on ESP32

 - Testing the Setup

-- You should see voltage, current, and power readings printed every 2 seconds.
+- You should see voltage, current, and power readings printing every second.

 Troubleshooting